The Best Hard Drive Setup For Music Production

 ON A SMALLER BUDGET - GO EXTERNAL SSD

-Regardless of which platform you're on, for those of us with a tighter budget (or for those of you who have already filled up their 8TB SSD and any other internal hard drives they have in their computer) there is the option of buying an external hard drive.
+Regardless of which platform you're on, for those of us with a tighter budget (or for those of you who have already filled up their 8TB SSD and any other internal hard drives they have in their computer), there is the option of buying an external hard drive.
 These come in various sizes though, again, the bigger the better which does unfortunately mean spending more money except it's nowhere near as expensive as a new computer and, again, SSD all the way, for the quick reading of your sample library data!

 I keep bringing up the SSD thing because I have now gone through three regular hard drives, all 2TBs that, not only filled up fairly quickly but got to a point where I noticed the reading time of the sample libraries and virtual instruments was becoming quite slow as they themselves got quite big and, in some cases, the audio playback began to skip.
-So, while you might be tempted to go with a regular hard drive, which come in bigger capacities than SSDs (which currently a maximum of 4TBs) and are much cheaper, DON'T (not for music production anyway) as you'll ultimately be wasting your money.
+So, while you might be tempted to go with a regular hard drive, which come in bigger capacities than SSDs (which currently have a maximum of 4TBs) and are much cheaper, DON'T (not for music production anyway) as you'll ultimately be wasting your money.

 There is a cheaper version, the SanDisk Extreme, with speeds of 1050MBs.
-If you want to save money and aren't interested in future-proofing, that can be purchased right now for £450 on Amazon and is available elsewhere also.
-There are, of course, other options out there (again, SanDisk offer the Professional G-Drive SSD with the same specs. as the Extreme) but not many of them offer the same 4TB size and fast read/write speeds as these.
+If you want to save money and aren't interested in future-proofing, that can be purchased right now for £227 on Amazon and is available elsewhere also.
+There are, of course, other options out there (again, SanDisk offers the Professional G-Drive SSD with the same specs. as the Extreme) but not many of them offer the same 4TB size and fast read/write speeds as these.
 For example, the Crucial CT4000 with speeds of up to 800MBs or the Samsung T7 which matches the Extreme's speed but only goes up to 2TBs.
 There are more out there but I do think the SanDisk Extreme is the one to beat.

-FINANCE - PAY LESS IN THE SHORT-TERM BUT MORE IN THE LONG-TERM
+FINANCE - PAY LESS IN THE SHORT TERM BUT MORE IN THE LONG TERM

 When it comes to buying options, we aren't so limited by our wallets these days thanks to finance options; the ability to pay monthly installments to pay off the cost of a product.
-Unfortunately, not all items come with 0% interest and, again, based on my previous experience with Macs, in the UK, Apple use either Barclays for up to 36 months of installments or PayPal Credit for up to 24 with both currently having a fixed 14.9% interest rate.
+Unfortunately, not all items come with 0% interest and, again, based on my previous experience with Macs, in the UK, Apple uses either Barclays for up to 36 months of installments or PayPal Credit for up to 24 with both currently having a fixed 14.9% interest rate.

 I'm not going to lie, that's a lot of extra money on top of the retail price.
 Using the calculated finance examples on their website, in the case of a 16" Macbook Pro with just the hard drive specced up to 8TB, it's around an extra £715 on top of the £4,799 cost of the laptop.
 So, over 24 months, you would be paying about £230 a month.
 If you think you can afford to pay out around £230 for 24 months and don't mind the interest, go for the computer.
 It would be cheaper over the 36 months but there's more interest, knocking it down to around (at a guess) £180 a month.
-My maths isn't great though and these interest rates do have a habit of changing so, if you're on the fence about this, go in-store and have a chat to one of the Apple team.
+My maths isn't great though and these interest rates do have a habit of changing so, if you're on the fence about this, go in-store and have a chat with one of the Apple team.

 IT'S YOUR MONEY